 Leading Senior Constable Brown said both men then wrestled on the street until they were broken up by passers-by.

 The court heard the victim was hospitalised as a result of the attack and three weeks later, Turnbull handed himself into police.

 Defence lawyer Karen Chibert said Turnbull had never been before an adult court before and said this was completely out of character.

-Turnbull was sentenced to a four month term of imprisonment, wholly suspended for 18 months.
+Turnball was sentenced to four months’ jail, suspended for 18 months.